 - What is a social institution?
 What does the acronym FREEP stand for (see course notes)?

 - What social forces were changing in European society in the 1800s?

 - Who are the thinkers (2F2G -- two in France, two in Germany ) who founded sociology as an "enlightenment science"?

 is Structural-Functional Theory?

 word = order; society as body; institutional-scale (macro-level); Durkheim)

 word = power; society as arena; group-scale (macro-level);

 word = meaning; society built from everyday life;

 individual-scale (micro-level); Weber)

-- Online Media - The Sociological Imagination: What is the definition and meaning of the "sociological imagination"?
+- Online Media - Sociological Imagination - What is the sociological imagination and who created the phrase?